-A) If the minor is in a non-music discipline, the total credits for the minor will be subtracted from the 24 Arts and Sciences elective credits.
-The remainder of those 24 credits must be completed in Arts and Sciences courses.
-Of the 18 elective credits remaining, 9 are free electives, and may be used for any music or non-music course.
-The other 9 are concentration credits, which may be used to complete a concentration, to take a non music course, or take a non-performance based music course.
-B) If the minor is in music (Arts Administration, Music Theater, or Piano Pedagogy), the total credits for the minor will be assigned to the 9 free elective and 9 concentration credits.
+The 9 free electives may be used for any music or non-music course.
+The other 9 concentration credits may be used to complete a concentration, to take a non-music course, or take a non-performance based music course.

+- B) For a minor in music (Arts Administration, Music Theater, or Piano Pedagogy), the total credits for the minor will be assigned to the 9 free elective and 9 concentration credits.
 If the music minor requires fewer than 18 credits, the remaining credits will be considered free electives.
 If the music minor requires more than 18 credits, the student may petition to have the additional credits assigned to Arts and Sciences elective credits.
-Otherwise, the 24 Arts and Sciences elective credits must be taken in non-music courses.

-5) If a student chooses to complete a concentration (instead of a minor}, the 9 credits will be assigned to the 9 concentration credits.
+Otherwise, the 24 Arts and Sciences elective credits must be taken in non-music courses. - 5) If a student chooses to complete a concentration (instead of a minor), the 9 credits will be assigned to the 9 concentration credits.
 Of the remaining 33 elective credits, 24 must be in Arts and Sciences courses.
 The last 9 are free electives.
 Concentration credits cannot count also as core or elective credit.